tiianhk/midi-ddsp/README.md

-# MIDI-DDSP with timbre embeddings
+# MIDI-DDSP with continuous timbre control